jacksonmalms/configure-ad/README.md

 <p>
 Now set Client-1's DNS server to the private IP of DC-1, in the case of mine it was 10.0.0.4.

-To do that, on the Azure portal go into Client-1's networking and click on the NIC, go into DNS servers and add the private IP of DC-1 into the DNS srver list, and then hit save.
+To do that, on the Azure portal go into Client-1's networking and click on the NIC, go into DNS servers and add the private IP of DC-1 into the DNS server list, and then hit save.
 After that you will need to restart Client-1 from the Azure portal and logon to it as the original user set for that VM.
 </p>
 <br />